-Bible Baptist Church - Church/Natural Feature Setback Special Land Use Page 3 of 3
+Bible Baptist Church - Church/Natural Feature Setback Special Land Use

-- 4. The applicant must address any comments provided by the Township Engineer's letter dated April 5, 2022 and the Brighton Area Fire Authority's letter dated April 6, 2022. - 5.
+- relocating the access easement to the proposed new driveway location and the plans should be revised to indicate a new easement location if established. - 4.
+The applicant must address any comments provided by the Township Engineer's letter dated April 5, 2022 and the Brighton Area Fire Authority's letter dated April 6, 2022. - 5.
 Site lighting shall be programmed to turn off at night when activities are no longer occurring on the property.